Cubanichthys cubensis: Description

 Cubanichthys cubensis has a cylindrical body which is slightly broader and taller in the anterior portion.
 They are a typical size for killifish, the males are 3.6 cm while the females are slightly smaller.
 They are not colourful, the body being a mottled semi-transparent golden buff with a creamy white patch which starts behind the gill covers and forms an diagonal arch which reaches the anal fin and which covers the viscera.
 A series of horizontal light blue lines start at the gill covers and extend along the body to the caudal peduncle.
 There is a broken dark line which frequently runs from the lower mandible through the middle of the eye, and proceeding to the upper part of the gill cover.
-The males are brighter and the blue line sare more obvious, continuing on to the bases of both the dorsal and anal fins.
+The males are brighter and the blue lines are more obvious, continuing on to the bases of both the dorsal and anal fins.
 Like other pupfish this species is sexually dimorphic and the males have more extravagant fins than the females with added extensions on the anal and dorsal fins while their tail can be washed with blue.
 The females are plainer and often display mottling or splotching along the centre line of the body.